-In our approach, the candidate services for the execution of W_s are selected based on their transactional properties by means of a matchmaking procedure.
-We therefore need first to specify the semantic associated with the transactional properties advertised by transactional services.
-The matchmaking procedure is indeed based on this semantic.
+In our approach, the services involved in W_s are selected according to their transactional properties by means of a match-making procedure.
+We therefore need first to specify the semantic associated with the transactional properties defined for services.
+The match-making procedure is indeed based on this semantic.
 This semantic is also to be used in order to define a tool allowing workflow designers to specify their transactional requirements for a given workflow.
 Using these transactional requirements, we are able to assign services to workflow tasks based on rules which are detailed later on.
-Once the composite service is defined, we are able to specify the coordination rules that can be used to support the execution of the composite application according to the transactional requirements specified at the workflow design phase.
+Once the composite service is defined, we can define a protocol in order to coordinate these services according to the transactional requirements specified at the workflow designing phase.
+The proofs of the theorems underpinning the work presented in this chapter can be found in (Montagut and Molva, 2006).